DefconParrot/DefconGroups/README.md

 [DEF CON](defcon.org) hacker groups, also known as DEF CON Groups or DC Groups, are local communities of cybersecurity enthusiasts, hackers, and tech experts.
 Inspired by the DEF CON conference, these groups gather to share knowledge and insights about hacking, cybersecurity, and technology.
 Participants engage in discussions, workshops, and presentations, fostering learning and collaboration.
 The emphasis is on ethical hacking and responsible practices, providing a supportive environment for individuals interested in exploring technology's security aspects.
 These groups extend the spirit of the DEF CON conference throughout the year, promoting education and community in the world of cybersecurity.

-Finding This Interesting Share with the community?
+Finding This Interesting?
+Share it with the community🖨️

 **_Share link_**:
 ``` markdown